 The network event service consists of a request primitive and an indication primitive.
 The service interface exists in the context of a local device timescale.

-The semantics of each NetworkEvent primitive is modeled on the IEEE 802.2 DL_UNITDATA primitive:
+The semantics of each NetworkEvent primitive is modeled on the IEEE 802.2 DL UNITDATA primitive and consists of: